-We are such a large, diverse Faculty, there’s always a variety of events, presentations, activities and workshops on offer for students, staff and the public.
+Our large and diverse Faculty is always hosting a variety of events, presentations, activities and workshops for students, staff and the public.
 You’ll get exposure to fresh ideas, meet like-minded peers or learn a brand-new skill.

-We’re excited to share our scholarship and research excellence with the wider community by presenting dynamic annual lecture series that feature some of the top thinkers in their fields, covering essential issues like equity and social justice, individual rights, globalization and indigeneity in Canada.
+We’re excited to share our scholarship and research excellence with the wider community by presenting ongoing lecture series and dynamic annual events that feature some of the top thinkers in their fields, covering essential issues like equity and social justice, individual rights, globalization and indigeneity in Canada.

 Annual Public Lectures